Opsio - Cloud and AI Solutions

 Phase 2: Optimize

-Rightsizing is the highest-impact lever for most organizations.
-Cloud providers consistently report that the majority of VM instances are over-provisioned.
-AWS Compute Optimizer, Azure Advisor, and GCP Recommender all generate rightsizing suggestions based on utilization data.
-The catch: you need at least 14 days of CloudWatch/Azure Monitor/Cloud Monitoring metrics before recommendations are reliable.
-Opsio's practice is to collect 30 days before acting, because two-week samples miss monthly batch jobs.
+With visibility established, Optimize targets waste reduction and rate optimization.
+Rightsizing is the highest-impact lever β€” most VM instances are over-provisioned.
+AWS Compute Optimizer, Azure Advisor, and GCP Recommender generate suggestions from utilization data, but you need at least 14 days of monitoring metrics; Opsio collects 30 days before acting because two-week samples miss monthly batch jobs.

 Commitment-based discounts come in several flavors: